sharkmaul/SoloFolio/README.md

 5. When uploading images, size to fit 1800x1200 and ~450kb file size.
 This image will be used in full screen mode and on supported retina devices.

+USING THE GALLERY

+SoloFolio piggy-backs on the built-in WordPress gallery manager.
+The [gallery] shortcode will accept the following variables:
+*To be continued

 RECOMMENDED PLUGINS

 -Akismet
+-All-in-one SEO
 -Fast Secure Contact Form

 THANKS